Squiggle of Livability Map

 Towns and cities of the Rocky Mountain West consistently top lists for "Livability".
 By livability, I mean good weather, good views, a decent job market, proximity to public lands, affordable homes, and sparse traffic.

-We've been residents of six western states over the past three decades (10 different towns).
+We've been residents of six western states over the past three decades (10 different towns, 3 mortgages).
 We have traveled extensively in the region for work and play, including many extended stays.
 As a result, we have refined our opinion of Western geography.
 Places like Portland, Seattle, Eugene, Logan, Jackson, and Bozeman routinely top annual Best Places to Live lists published by outdoorsy magazines.
 None of these spots made our list for this reason: More often than not we found them annoying and kind of scuzzy.
 On the other hand, places like Boise, Sandpoint, Edison, and Billings did make our list because after each visit we left feeling pleasantly surprised, curious, and eager to return.

 Admittedly, its unlikely that you'll soon be buying a home in Picabo, Canmore, or Livingston, but White Salmon, the towns of the Kitsap Peninsula, and the Flathead Valley are too beautiful and too close to major cities to remain sleepy much longer.